-S2 YACHTS, INC. LIMITED WARRANTY COVERAGE
+TIARA YACHTS, INC. LIMITED WARRANTY COVERAGE 2024 MODELS

-S2 Yachts, Inc. (S2) provides limited warranty coverage on Tiara Yachts products sold for use by retail (non-commercial) customers, as described in this Limited Warranty.
-For customers in the U.S.: this warranty gives you specific legal rights; you also may have other rights, which vary from state to state.
-For customers in the European Union: the purchaser may have additional legal rights under applicable national legislation governing the sale of consumer goods, and those ights (if applicable) are not affected by this warranty.
-This warranty is provided only to the original purchaser of the boat from an authorized S2 Yachts dealer, but can be transferred to subsequent owners.
-Contact S2's Customer Relations Department if you need information about transferring this warranty.
-No warranty coverage is provided to subsequent owners unless they follow S2's transfer procedures.
-This warranty does not extend or apply to anyone else.
-The terms of this written warranty cannot be changed or modified, except by a written agreement signed by an officer of S2 Yachts, Inc.
+state to state.
+For customers in the European Union: the purchaser may have additional legal rights under applicable national legislation governing the sale of consumer goods, and those rights (if Fiara Yachts, Inc. (Tiara) provides limited warranty coverage on Tiara Yachts products sold for use by retail (non-commercial) customers, as described in this Limited Warranty.
+For customers in the U.S.: this warranty gives you specific legal rights; you also may have other rights, which vary from applicable) are not affected by this warranty.

+you need information about transferring this warranty.
+No warranty coverage is provided to apply to anyone else.
+The terms of this written warranty cannot be changed or modified, except by a This warranty is provided only to the original purchaser of the boat from an authorized Tiara Yachts dealer but can be transferred to subsequent owners.
+Contact Tiara's Customer Relations Department subsequent owners unless they follow Tiara's transfer procedures.
+This warranty does not extend or written agreement signed by an officer of Tiara Yachts, Inc.